mayadata-io/e2e-openshift/Openshift-EE/pipelines/OpenEBS-base/stages/1-cluster-setup/README.md

 #### Prerequisites

-OpenShift Cluster should be created.
+ - The host environment should be setup and it should have the dependencies installed.

 #### Procedure

+ - The job should be capable of creating OpenShift 3.10 cluster with one master and 4 nodes configuraion.

-Check if the OpenShift cluster is ready using kubectl command.
+ - Check if the OpenShift cluster is ready using kubectl command ```kubectl get nodes```

 #### Test Result